maxdemirdilek/maxdemirdilek.github.io/_pages/research.md

 <iframe id="vs_iframe" src="https://www.viewstl.com/?embedded" style="border:0;margin:0;width:100%;height:100%;"></iframe>

 The .STL files were created with homotopy.io.
-The .STL file format does not support colours, unfortunately.
+Unfortunately, the .STL file format does not support colours.

 [<ins>Surface-diagrammatic proofs</ins>](\assets\pdf\Demirdilek_some-surface-diagrams.pdf) that have not made it into my master's thesis.